vandana21102000/solar_radiation_prediction/README.md

 ## 🧠 Features

-Some of the core features of the Solar Radiation App:
+Some of the core features of the Solar Radiation Prediction:

 - 🔆 **Solar Radiation Estimation**
   Predict solar radiation (W/m²) using features like temperature, humidity, wind direction/speed, and sun timings.